 The Company calculates its SCR in accordance with the Standard Formula.

 E.5 NON-COMPLIANCE WITH THE MINIMUM CAPITAL REQUIREMENT AND NON-COMPLIANCE WITH THE SOLVENCY CAPITAL REQUIREMENT

-Surestone was compliant with the SCR and MCR requirements at year ended March 31, 2021.
-However, the Company was not in compliance with the SCR and MCR on during the following time period in this financial year:
+Surestone was compliant with the SCR and MCR requirements at year ended March 31, 2022.